-Each child and family is unique; therefore, these Recommendations for Preventive Pediatric Health Care are designed for the care of children who are receiving competent parenting, have no manifestations of any important health problems, and are growing and developing in satisfactory fashion.
+Each child and family is unique: therefore these Recommendations for Preventive Pediatric Health, Care are cach control and charmly is undue, interestice, these recommendations for specimens control and charmly is undue, interestication charmly designed for the care of children who are receiving competent parenting, have no manifestations of any important health problems, and are growing and developing in satisfactory fashion.
 Additional visits may become necessary if circumstances suggest variations from normal.
-These guidelines represent a consensus by the Committee on Practice and Ambulatory Medicine in consultation with national committees and sections of the American Academy of Pediatrics.
-The Committee emphasizes the great importance of continuity of care in comprehensive health supervision and the need to avoid fragmentation of care.